dsegovia90/blupay-api/README.md

 # BLUPAY - A SIMPLE API CHALLENGE
 Submission by [Daniel Segovia](https://github.com/sego90)
 ## About
 Topcoder challenge by IBM.
-The purpose of the challenge is to create a simple API that serves a json response to a get request to the route `/products`.
+The purpose of the challenge is to create a simple API that serves a json response to a GET request with the route `/products`.
 ## How to Start the Server
 Download and extract the files on a folder.
 Once in root file do the following:
 First run `npm install`.